warewulf/warewulf/userdocs/contents/initialization.rst

 .. note::

-   If the Warewulf service is running via Systemd, restarting stopping, and starting it from the ``wwctl`` command may result in unexpected results.
+   If the Warewulf service is running via systemd, restarting stopping, and starting it from the ``wwctl`` command may result in unexpected results.